Soulsby's Service Station—Mt. Olive, Illinois

 Snow Cap Drive-in—Seligman, Arizona

-There are so many classic drive-ins across the country that I could give them their own gallery, but I limited myself to just one: The Snow Cap Drive-in on Route 66 in Seligman, Arizona.
+There are so many classic drive-in eateries across the country that I could give them their own gallery, but I limited myself to just one: The Snow Cap Drive-in on Route 66 in Seligman, Arizona.
 Juan Delgadillo opened the drive-in in 1953, and he brought to the operation a unique sense of flair and an unmatched sense of humor.
 The menu featured Hamburgers without Ham, Cheeseburgers with Cheese and Dead Chicken.
 Ask for a napkin, and Juan would thrust a fistful of wadded-up tissues your way (though, eventually, you'd receive a clean one).
 Outside the restaurant is a white '36 Chevy, decorated with plastic flowers and a Christmas tree.

 Juan passed away in 2004, but his drive-in is still going strong, run by his daughter Cecilia and son John, who strive to ensure that the fun-loving spirit their father brought to the Snow Cap lives on.